- How and where to get a CalFresh application

 Counties can partner with community based organizations to provide application assistance inside county jails.
 [Id.]

-Any adult who has been convicted of aggravated sexual abuse, murder, sexual exploitation and other abuse of children, a Federal or State offense involving sexual assault, or an offense under State law determined by the Attorney General to be substantially similar to one of the first three offenses listed, after February 7, 2014, will not be eligible for CalFresh benefits.
+Any adult who has been convicted of aggravated sexual abuse, murder, sexual exploitation and other abuse of children, a Federal or State offense involving sexual assault, or an offense under State law determined by the Attorney General to be substantially similar to one of the first three offenses listed, after February 7, 2014, and who is not in compliance with the terms of their sentence, will not be eligible for CalFresh benefits.
 [7 U.S.C.
 2015(r); 7 C.F.R.
-273.11(s); ACL 23-59.]
+273.11(s); ACL 23-59; ACL 23-59E.]
 This rule was added by the 2014 federal Farm Bill.

 7 C.F.R.
 273.11(s) require an attestation by all individuals applying or recertifying for CalFresh benefits whether they have been convicted of one of these crimes as an adult, and whether the convicted household member is complying with the terms of their sentence.
 Individuals may provide attestations in writing, verbally, or both.
-CalFresh applications will have a new question where individuals can state whether the individual or any adult member of their household has been convicted of any of the disqualifying crimes.
-[ACL 23-59.]
+CalFresh applications will have a new question where individuals can state whether the individual or any adult member of their household has been convicted of any of the disqualifying crimes, and if so whether they are in compliance with the terms of their sentence.
+[ACL 23-59; ACL 23-59E.]
 The online applications will also have the new attestation requirement added.
 [Id.]

 Counties must explain the attestation requirement to the applicant household during the interview.
 [Id.]
 Individuals cannot be required to come to the county office only to make the attestation.
 [Id.]
 The individual’s attestation must be documented by the county in the case file.
 [Id.]